Yiju-Li/CV/resume.md

 2023 Spring(current), 12 weeks
 Designing and assembling PCBs, participating in manufacturing and testing, as well as developing router firmware using C and assembly language.

+### Research Assistant(Remote)
+CPMG, Columbia University, New York
+2022 Winter, 12 weeks
+Joined a start-up team to work on projects related to precision analytics in the field of genomics; Implemented a full-stack application that uses simulated clinical and genetic data for research-oriented medical professionals.

 ### Software Engineer Intern
 Shengmu Life, Chengdu, China